lake-wg/edhoc/draft-ietf-lake-edhoc.md

 37
 ~~~~~~~~~~~~~~~~~~~~~~~

-Data_2 is constructed as the CBOR Sequence of G_Y and C_R.
+Data_2 is constructed as the CBOR Sequence of G_Y and C_R, encoded as CBOR byte strings.
+The CBOR diagnostic notation is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 data_2 =